 The expectations of the classroom teacher are the basis upon which good school discipline is established.
 Expectations should be high and based on equality, respect and fairness.
 Children should be secure in the knowledge that they are appreciated and valued.
 Clear boundaries should be set, and adhered to.
-Lessons should be broad and balanced, well paced, and work set should be appropriate, interesting and progressive; children should be actively involved.
+Lessons should be broad and balanced, well-paced, and work set should be appropriate, interesting and progressive; children should be actively involved.
 Enthusiasm, humour and also classroom layout are important in creating a positive classroom environment.
 Support, in its many forms, should be available for those children who need it and resources should be accessible.
 When grouping children, not only should their ability be taken into account, but also their willingness to co-operate with others.
 Wanted behaviours should be modelled, praised and rewarded.

-All children should be given the opportunity to develop:

-Skills for learning
+All children should be given the opportunity to develop: Knowledge Skills for learning Thinking skills Self-awareness and confidence Social skills Self-control and management of behaviour Appropriate values and attitudes.

-Thinking skills

-Self-awareness and confidence

-Social skills

-Self-control and management of behaviour

-Appropriate values and attitudes.

-Assemblies, SMSC lessons, Circle Time, P4C and Inspire workshops for parents and other such programmes can be used to teach, encourage and reinforce these (see DCSF Promoting and Supporting Positive Behaviour in Primary Schools)
+Assemblies, PSHE and RHE lessons, Circle Time, P4C and Inspire workshops for parents and other such programmes can be used to teach, encourage and reinforce these.

-Through the help, advice and leadership of all adult staff, pupils are expected to be aware of the following in order to encourage good behaviour within school and beyond.
+Through the help, advice and leadership of all staff, pupils are expected to be aware of the following in order to encourage good behaviour within school and beyond.